Code-Institute-Submissions/DentalCare/README.md

 1. The services page should appear with the navigation bar across the top.
 2. The first item on the services page should be the Services heading with its corresponding tooth icon on the left hand side.
 3. Beneath the heading you should see a short introduction to the services.
-4. Below the introduction there should be a fade in face out separator with "Details" in the middle.
+4. Below the introduction there should be a fade in fade out separator with "Details" in the middle.
 5. Next on the page there should be 3 sub-sections which are; **General Dentistry**, **Specialist Dentistry** and **Hygiene & Teeth Whitening**.
 6. These sub-sections have related images above the sub-headings.
 7. These sections appear in the same row on desktop devices and iPads and on smart phones they appear stacked in the order listed above top to bottom.